mozilla/wagtail-localize-smartling/README.md

     Note that by default, when syncing translations the project will attempt to reformat a mixed-case, Smartling-style language code (e.g. `zh-CN`) into a Django-style all-lowercase code (e.g. `zh-cn`).
-Depending on how languade codes are set up in your project, this behaviour may not be appropriate.
+Depending on how language codes are set up in your project, this behaviour may not be appropriate.
 You can disable it by settings the `REFORMAT_LANGUAGE_CODES` setting to `False` (the default is `True`):